iml130/sola/daisi/docs/getting_started.md

 ```

 You can replace the `scenario` option with `scenariostring` if you want to include the whole scenario content as an argument.
-Another option is `disable-catch`, which disables catching fatal errors if set to `true`.
+Another option is `disable-catch`, which disables catching fatal errors if set to `true`. -->

 ### SOLA

-- build it?
 - run it
 - make new scenarios
     - refer to [Optimaflow Szenarios](./optimaflow-ns3/scenariofile.md)

 ### NATTER

-- build it?
 - run it
 - make new scenarios
     - refer to [Optimaflow Szenarios](./optimaflow-ns3/scenariofile.md)

 ### MINHTON

-- build it?
 - run it
 - make new scenarios
     - refer to [Optimaflow Szenarios](./optimaflow-ns3/scenariofile.md)